 This scholarship is available only for non-traditional students attending one of GMC's Distant Learning Centers.
-The Director of the Distant Learning Center will evaluate the student's application for this scholarship.
-This is a competitive scholarship with annual deadlines.
-Students should request all necessary information for application at the campus financial aid office.
+The Director of the Distant Learning Center will evaluate the student's application for this competitive scholarship with annual deadlines.
+Students should request all necessary information for application at the Distant Learning Center financial aid office.